-n an industry where the term Renaissance Man is tossed around as casually as a Nerf ball, the man who began the Macintosh project was the real thing.
+In an industry where the term Renaissance Man is tossed around as casually as a Nerf ball, the man who began the Macintosh project was the real thing.
 Jef Raskin had degrees in computer science and philosophy.
-He was a painter whose work had been hung at the Museum of Modern Art.
 He was a musician, a former conductor of the San Francisco Chamber Opera Company.
 For five years he had been a professor of visual arts at the University of California at San Diego.
 He celebrated his resignation by getting in a hot-air balloon and heading toward the residence of the chancellor, blowing melodies on a recorder as he wafted over the house.